microsoft/CloudAdoptionFramework/govern/AzureGovernanceVisualizer/README.md

       * System metadata 'createdOn, createdBy' ('createdBy' identity is fully resolved)
       * Determine if the Role assignment is 'standing' or PIM (Privileged Identity Management) managed
       * Determine if the Role assignmet's Role definition is capable to write Role assignments
+  * PIM (Privileged Identity Management) eligibility for Role assignments
+    * Get a full report of all PIM eligible Role assignments for Management Groups and Subscriptions, including resolved User members of AAD Groups that have assigned eligibility
+    * &#x1F4A1; Note: this feature requires you to execute as Service Principal with `Application` API permission `PrivilegedAccess.Read.AzureResources``PrivilegedAccess.Read.AzureResources`
   * Role assignments ClassicAdministrators
   * Security & Best practice analysis
     * Existence of custom Role definition that reflect 'Owner' permissions
-    * Report all Role definitions that are capable to write Role assignements, list all Role assignments for those Role definitions
+    * Report all Role definitions that are capable to write Role assignments, list all Role assignments for those Role definitions
     * Role assignments for 'Owner' permissions on identity-type == 'ServicePrincipal'
     * Role assignments for 'Owner' permissions on identity-type != 'Group'
     * Role assignments for 'User Access Administrator' permissions on identity-type != 'Group'